3d-omics/AMAC001_fibre_trial/README.md

 # AMAC001_fibre_trial
 Analysis repository of the experiment 7.3 on mannan fibre consumption in swine.
+The downstream analyses are split in multiple steps.

-## 1. Load data
+## 1. Prepare data

 The first step fetches all relevant data and generates a data.Rdata file in the data directory.